zikula/zikula-docs/Users Manual/5_4_Calling_A_Module.rst

 type
 ----

 The type argument tells Zikula which file to find the function required.
 In effect you tell Zikula to include the file User.php (in the module's own folder determined from the module argument above.
-If not specified, defaults to User.php.
 Zikula always looks in the lib/ModuleName/Controller folder

 eg.
-type=user means include the file lib/ModuleName/Controller/User.php (default if type not specified)
+type=user means include the file lib/ModuleName/Controller/User.php

 type=admin means include the file lib/ModuleName/Controller/Admin.php

 type=test means include the file lib/ModuleName/Controller/Test.php

+In legacy versions of Zikula (before 1.4) you could leave out type and it would default to user.
+In versions past 1.4 this will no longer be true and you should refrain from depending upon this legacy behavior.

 func
 ----

 The func parameter tells Zikula which function to call in the included file.
-The default value for func is 'main' if not specified.

 e.g.
 func=test calls the function test() in the class specified.

+In legacy versions of Zikula (before 1.4) you could leave out func and it would default to main.
+In versions past 1.4 this will no longer be true and you should refrain from depending upon this legacy behavior.

 Examples
 --------